 ProtoSounds® comes with a RESET feature that allows the operator to remotely turn off the ProtoCouplerTM functions.
 This is especially useful when double or triple-heading ProtoSound® equipped engines since every engine equipped with a ProtoCouplerTM will fire when prompted to by the operator.
 By turning off the ProtoCouplerTM operation on certain engines, you can fire the couplers open on the other engines without uncoupling the engines from each other.
 To turn the ProtoCouplerTM function off, enter RESET and go to Feature 10.
-(See the section on Using RESET To
+(See the section

 In RESET Mode

 Move The Throttle

 Up & Down From

-High Voltage To Low

 10 Times